nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_signature_keys.rst

 When you use |NSIB|, a private/public key pair is by default generated during the build when you are :ref:`ug_bootloader_adding_immutable_keys`.
 You can use the methods described in the following sections to explicitly define how the key pair is to be generated.

-When you use MCUboot or you are :ref:`ug_bootloader_adding_upgradable_mcuboot`, MCUBoot uses keys that were generated once and are stored in the public MCUboot Git repository be default.
+When you use MCUboot or you are :ref:`ug_bootloader_adding_upgradable_mcuboot`, MCUboot uses keys that were generated once and are stored in the public MCUboot Git repository by default.

 .. note::
     These key pairs should only be used during development.